suzannepk/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 Now it's your turn!

-In order to load Vampir on Ascent, you must have X forwarding.
+In order to load Vampir on Summit, you must have X forwarding.
 This process differs between Mac and Windows users, so follow the appropriate directions for what you are working with.

 **Mac Users**

-To log in with X forwarding, logout of Ascent, and then ssh back in with the -X flag:
+To log in with X forwarding, logout of Summit, and then ssh back in with the -X flag:

 ```
-$ ssh -X <username>@login1.ascent.olcf.ornl.gov
+$ ssh -X <username>@login1.summit.olcf.ornl.gov
 ```

 Another thing you will need to have is the XQuartz app.
 This can be accessed by going to ORNL Self Service in your launchpad (can also use search bar at the top to search for it).
 In ORNL Self Service, scroll down until you find XQuartz and click the Install button.